 How to Make

-This sun dried tomato paste is extremely quick and easy to make and can be served either hot or cold!
+This sun dried tomato pasta is extremely quick and easy to make and can be served either hot or cold!
 All of its ingredients are perfectly balanced to create an extremely flavor-packed pasta dish that the whole family will love!

 First, cook the pasta.
 Cook the pasta of your choice according to the package instructions.
 When finished, drain the water from the cooked pasta and reserve about 1 cup of pasta water.